paulhudson/puppet-drupalstack/README.md

 * install required packages via yum or apt-get
 * ensure puppet module dependancies are met via puppet-libararies
 * configure a Drupal LAMP stack via puppet
-* install a test Drupal site
+* provide vhost+Drupal install utility

+The vhost+Drupal install utility is accessible via command line and a web interface, see below.

 ###Install More vhosts and Drupal sites###